From left to right: Professor Jian-Min Chen, Professor David N. Cooper and Min Fan

 Visting the Xi'an office of OAE Publishing Inc.

-Executive Director of OAE Publishing Inc. Min Fan, delivering a speech
+A Presentation by Min Fan, Executive Director of OAE Publishing Inc.

 David N. Cooper is Professor of Human Molecular Genetics at Cardiff University.
 His research interests are largely focused upon elucidating the mechanisms of mutagenesis underlying human genetic disease, but also include the study of the genotype–phenotype relationship in various inherited disorders, as well as human evolutionary and population genetics.